Top Commitment to Sustainability

-We believe that the value of a company is a synthesis of financial and non-financial value, and place importance on Sustainable Development Goals (SDGs) and Environmental, Social and Governance (ESG) factors in promoting our business.
+The Group believes that the value of a company is a synthesis of financial and non-financial value, and place importance on Sustainable Development Goals (SDGs) and Environmental, Social and Governance (ESG) factors in promoting our business.
+In our “Basic Sustainability Policy” that was established in 2021, we define our aim to create a sustainable and beautiful society through embodying “Create a Beautiful Tomorrow Together,” and are pursuing a contribution to solving social issues through our business activities.

 Basic Sustainability Policy